stelzinga/MF/Management_Framework.md

 # INTRODUCTION
 This note explains the *Management Framework* a.k.a. *MF*, an intertwined set of concepts and conventions for the purpose of *Managing*.

 The MF is composed of two notes: this note, "Management Framework " a.k.a.
 "MF", which explains overall concepts, whereas the second note, "Management Framework - Appendix" a.k.a.
-"MF - Appendix", focuses on the application of those concepts.
+"MFA", focuses on the application of those concepts.

 This note has the following sections:
 - Introduction